jeremybytes/vslive2022-orlando/VSHOL03-async-programming/Labs/Lab05/Lab05-Instructions.md

 > We are running into a concurrency problem.
 The List&lt;T&gt; type is not thread-safe.
 This means that if we try to add things to a list from multiple threads, some of the "Add" calls may fail.
 In our case, this results in lost data.

 To fix this, we can use one of the concurrent collections included in the .NET libraries.
-The "BlockingCollection&lt;T&gt;" class is closest to "List&lt;T&gt;".
+The "BlockingCollection&lt;T&gt;" class is closest to "List&lt;T&gt;" and will work for our application.

-11. Change the "List&lt;T&gt;" type for  "people" to "BlockingCollection&lt;T&gt;".
+11. Change the "List&lt;Person&gt;" type for  "people" to "BlockingCollection&lt;Person&gt;".

 ```c#
     List<int> ids = await reader.GetIdsAsync();